marco-lee25/IR-project/README.md

 ```

 ## The elasticsearch server docker
 This project uses **Elasticsearch** for indexing and retrieving documents.
-The processed indices are stored in `./database/data/`:
+The preprocessed indices are stored in `./database/data/`:

-**Elasticsearch Indices strcuture**:
+**Preprocessed Elasticsearch Indices**:
 - `arxiv_index_data.json`
 - `arxiv_index_mapping.json`
 - `arxiv_index_settings.json`

+### Preprocessed indices information
+When building the docker, the indices will be restore using the script ` /database/import_index.py `.
+There are currently in total 300 documents (due to github's file size limitation), with topics named `cs.AI` from https://www.kaggle.com/datasets/Cornell-University/arxiv

 ### Setup docker for elasticsearch server
 ```bash